aawasthi3008/AABirthday/index.md

 # Happy Birthday Adrija!

 Your words have inspired many people, your actions have moved even more!
 You truly are an exemplary person.
-One that I am truly proud to call mine.
 Happy birthday!